Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 of non-existence--though this cannot last as *nothing*, having no properties, cannot contain *something*.

-The Stylist makes a (Cunning + Sorcery) roll against the target’s **Evasion. (**The target may choose to not Evade.)
+The Stylist makes a (Wits + Sorcery) roll against the target’s **Evasion. (**The target may choose to not Evade.)
 If successful, the target ceases to exist for the next (Essence) actions, where they will reappear in a location up to one Range Band away from where they